About this visa

 - Visa fee: SEK 1,000

 You must apply online via the link below.
 It’s a pretty easy visa application process, where the most tricky part is to collect all the required documents you need to submit with the visa application form.
-You can find the required documents in the link below.

 We would recommend you to collect the required documents before applying for the visa.
 When applying for the visa online don’t forget to pay the visa fee (SEK 1,000).